michhar/navigating-ml/docs/beg/beg_implement.md

 Go through up to and including "Usage with Python API" such that you can classify your own jpeg (note, there are 1000 classes in this Inception-v3 model):  [Tutorial](https://www.tensorflow.org/tutorials/image_recognition#top_of_page) using your Linux DLVM.

 - "Git clone" the indicated repository
-- Run the script locally on the command line
+- Run the script on the command line on your DLVM
 - Run the script with your own jpeg
 - Take a peek at the code to see how the model was built

-Question:  How does this experience compare to the CNTK tutorial in the previous section?

 ## Additional Help